Hrita0910/Comsys_hackathon/README.md

 - ✅ Early stopping with patience to avoid overfitting

 ### Steps to run the model
 - ✅ Open VS Code(do not create a folder).
 Open terminal and git clone this project.
 The particular folder will be created on your computer.
-Open the required folder.
+Open the required folder (Comsys_hackathon).
 - ✅ Go to the Task 1 folder (cd '.\Task 1\')
 - ✅ pip install -r requirements.txt - Install all the libraries
 - ✅ Go back to the prevoius folder (cd ..)